Changissnz/selfinterest/README.md

-topics of such great variance, no two human beings could possibly turn adversarial against each other if both were tasked with finding out as much about one another based on their roots, their heritage, on the penalty of death for their failure through inadequacy or incompetence.
+topics of such great variance, no two human beings could possibly turn adversarial against each other if both were tasked with finding out as much about one another based on their roots, their heritage, on the penalty of unwanted death for their failure through inadequacy or incompetence.
 Peace would need to be maintained, until the job is done for one or both.
 Another peculiar aspect on social and cultural studies is observing how the individual adapts to a changing world, the changes very incongruent and not so cleanly cut based on geographic